thiagosilva977/voting_request_test/README.md

 ## Docker Image

 ### Creating docker image and pushing to registry
-I use a makefile to make this process more quickier.
+I use a makefile to make this process more quickly.

 - Use the command ```make_setup``` to setup the project and install all requirements.
 - Use the command ```make_unsetup``` to unsetup the project and uninstall all requirements.